Indiana eviction assistance and homeless prevention programs.

 Families facing homelessness in Indiana can receive rent help in a crisis from the Emergency Solutions Grant, or ESG program.
 There may also be funds to pay for a security deposit, moving costs, or even utility bills, if that could be the cause of an eviction.
-Non-profit organizations across Indiana process applications and administer the program.
+Non-profit organizations listed below across Indiana process applications and administer the program.

 This resource was created by the federal government Housing and Urban Development Department (HUD) in effort to both stop future homelessness and rehouse those families that need a place to live.
 Each and every year federal government grants are issued to a wide variety of non-profits in an effort to address the housing crisis in Indiana.